Boocoo Dinky Dow

 Click book cover to order

 Grady Myers was a big, artistic teenager with a poor grade point average and a yen for adventure.
 It was 1968, the height of the Vietnam War, and the U.S. Army was desperate for troops.
 It overlooked Grady's extreme nearsightedness and transformed him into Hoss, an M-60 machine gunner.
-He did find adventure in Vietnam, but also a world gone crazy -- or, as the locals put it, beaucoup dien cai dau.
+He did find adventure in Vietnam, but also a world gone very crazy -- or, as the locals put it, beaucoup dien cai dau.

 Picture